William D. Newcomb

 Partner / Atlanta

-William is a Litigation Partner at Carlock Copeland and also serves as the firm’s General Counsel.
+William is a Litigation Partner at Copeland, Stair, Kingma & Lovell and serves as the firm’s General Counsel.

 William specializes in complex commercial litigation, product liability, director & officer, premises liability, and other general liability litigation.
 He has successfully handled numerous jury and bench trials.
 William prides himself on listening carefully to his clients’ needs and finding creative and cost-efficient solutions to their legal problems.